- Chen Shui-bian, P Taiwan, Dem. Progressive Party,

 past couple years, the Bush administration has recognized that Mr. Chen is a

-loose cannon, and is trying to restrain his Beijing-baiting outbursts
+loose cannon, and is trying to restrain his Beijing-baiting outbursts.

 Taipei was forced to confirm press reports that the U.S. government had

-raised "concerns" about the New Year speech
+raised "concerns" about the New Year speech, but the Taiwanese

 president refused to back down.
 Another public warning from the State